-The access path router accepts a parse tree which it then proceeds in a left-to-right depth first manner to break down into the subqueries consisting of the intermediate queries.
-The intermediate quries are then executed.
+The access path router accepts a parse tree which it then proceeds in a left-to-right depth -first manner to break down into intermediate queries.
+The intermediate queries are then executed.
 When the access path router encounters a get-table statement, the appropriate LQP specified in the statement is invoked in the following manner:

-'''

 (send-message lqp :get-data (table (att1 ... attn)) conds)

-'''